How to Replace Strings in Python using re.sub

 A. Mastering Regular Expressions

-The power of re.sub depends largely on the regex patterns used.
+re.sub depends largely on the regex patterns used.
 To become a re.sub expert, consider mastering regular expressions.
 Resources like Regex101 provide interactive environments to learn and test regular expressions.

-B. Exploring Python’s re Module
+B. Python's re Module

 Apart from re.sub, the re module offers many other functions like re.search, re.match, and re.findall.
 Exploring these can open up new possibilities for text processing in Python.

-C. Diving Into Text Processing Libraries
+C. Text Processing Libraries

 For more complex text processing tasks, libraries like NLTK, Spacy, and TextBlob can be valuable.
 They offer advanced functionalities like tokenization, part-of-speech tagging, and named entity recognition, which often incorporate regular expressions under the hood.